-Grant Bollmer studies the history and theory of digital media.
-He is the author of three books, Inhuman Networks: Social Media and the Archaeology of Connection (Bloomsbury, 2016), which examines the history of connectivity in Western culture as it crosses the development of technological, biological, financial, and social networks, Theorizing Digital Cultures (SAGE, 2018), which provides a model for the study of digital media that synthesizes British and German approaches to media and culture, and Materialist Media Theory (Bloomsbury, 2019), which attempts to update and revise the claims of Marshall McLuhan and Harold Innis in relation to a variety of recent theoretical innovations, especially New and Feminist Materialisms.
+Grant Bollmer is a theorist of digital culture.
+He is the author of three books, Inhuman Networks: Social Media and the Archaeology of Connection (Bloomsbury, 2016) examines the history of connectivity in Western culture as it crosses the development of technological, biological, financial, and social networks; Theorizing Digital Cultures (SAGE, 2018) provides a model for the study of digital media that synthesizes British and German approaches to media and culture; and Materialist Media Theory (Bloomsbury, 2019) updates and revises the claims of Marshall McLuhan and Harold Innis in relation to a variety of recent theoretical innovations, especially New and Feminist Materialisms.

 Grant Bollmer.
 2019.
 Materialist Media Theory: An Introduction.
 New York: Bloomsbury.

 Grant Bollmer.
 2018.
 Theorizing Digital Cultures.
 London: SAGE.